Cannabidiol (CBD) is just one of thousands of compounds produced by the cannabis plant, and belongs to the most recognized class called cannabinoids.

 Though there are few studies that point towards lupus in particular, one 2018 study has shown that the pain relief properties in CBD oil are helpful for those suffering from chronic pain, a common side effect of lupus.

 Another promising study has shown that CBD may play a crucial role in regulating the immune system as it encourages the CB2 receptor—commonly found in the immune system—to work harder.

 Crohn’s disease is a debilitating condition characterized by relapses and inflammation in any part of the gastrointestinal tract.

 Care options for this condition include a variety of different drugs, including steroids, antibiotics, immune modifies and biologic therapies.

 A recent study presented at the 2018 United European Gastroenterology annual meeting suggests that CBD oil can be used to significantly improve the symptoms of Crohn’s disease and the quality of life to sufferers.

-In this study in particular, 65% of individuals experienced clinical remission after just 8 weeks of CBD treatment.
+In this study in particular, 65% of individuals experienced clinical remission after just 8 weeks of being administered CBD oil.